hallpaz/3dsystems20/docs/assignment2.md

 ### Conclusion

 Differentiable rendering is a powerful tool to unite the computer graphics and computer vision problems.
-Our primary goal was render a 3D scene using the differentiable rendering implementation of Pytorch3D.
+Our primary goal was render a 3D scene using the differentiable rendering implementation of PyTorch3D.
 Using equirectangular panoramas as bidimensional textures, we could render visually complex scenes using the very simple geometry of a sphere.

 We managed to build on top of the knowledge acquired on the last assignment and model the desired scene using PyTorch3D, but the task of rendering showed itself more challenging than expected.
-We couldn't achieve our primary goal
+We couldn't achieve our primary goal as the rendering from cameras located inside a closed mesh

 In this assignment, we couldn't achieve our primary goal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxOTQzMzI4NiwtNzA3MzQ0NjM5LDE4Mz
+eyJoaXN0b3J5IjpbOTgxNTI3MjMsLTcwNzM0NDYzOSwxODM5MT
-kxNzEzMzIsNzM1Mzk3NjAsLTIwNTIyNzA2MzEsLTY4NjU2Mzgx
+cxMzMyLDczNTM5NzYwLC0yMDUyMjcwNjMxLC02ODY1NjM4MTks
-OSwtMTQ3NjM4ODk5MSwtODE1MDU2MTM3LC0xNzU0NjMzMjUzLC
+LTE0NzYzODg5OTEsLTgxNTA1NjEzNywtMTc1NDYzMzI1MywtMT
-0xMTcyMDM1NDAzLC01Mjc5NDY5MDQsMTI1NzE0MDU3NSwxOTUx
+E3MjAzNTQwMywtNTI3OTQ2OTA0LDEyNTcxNDA1NzUsMTk1MTkw
-OTAzMjM0LC0yMDY5MzY4MzUxLDE4ODk5NTU1NjcsLTEyNTg0MD
+MzIzNCwtMjA2OTM2ODM1MSwxODg5OTU1NTY3LC0xMjU4NDAxND
-E0ODksLTU3OTkyMDQ5NywtODE1Njk5NDkyLC0xMTgzNDIyNjA2
+g5LC01Nzk5MjA0OTcsLTgxNTY5OTQ5MiwtMTE4MzQyMjYwNiw0
-LDQ1NzY3NTE5N119
+NTc2NzUxOTddfQ==
 -->